RyanScottLewis/enqueue/README.md

 ###### Options

 `:to` \<Symbol, #to_sym, String, #to_s> The name of the queue to push the message to.
-Enqueue will attempt to create a new queue, if one cannot be found.
-Default is `:default`.
+Enqueue will attempt to create a new queue, if one cannot be found (lazily-created).
+Note that the queue name is global, meaning that the same Symbol will correspond to the same queue no matter which instance is pushing to it.
+Default is `:global`.

 ### Subscriber